< /> < /> < />

 Slick back

-While a slicked back hairstyle doesn't really conceal a receding hairline, it does help hide any thinning patches you might be dealing with across your crown.
 If you keep your hair short and slick it back, you avoid pulling focus to the top of your hair and in turn, will take the focus away from the hairline.

 Can a receding hairline grow back?

-While the causes of each person's hair loss is different, there are treatment options that tackle this loss.
+In case you're still wondering if it's possible for a receding hairline to grow back, the answer is yes!
+While the causes of each person's hair loss are different, there are treatment options that tackle this loss.

 Can a receding hairline stop?